AWSClassroom-com/kiro_on_aws/labs/lab4/README.md

 # Lab 4: Chat Panel and Production Deployment

 Use Kiro's spec-driven workflow to build a chat panel into the food-tracker that calls `InvokeAgent` against the `MealRecommendationAgent` from Lab 3.
-Then deploy the app to AWS Amplify Hosting with a manual zip upload — no GitHub account required.
-An optional final part covers the GitHub Actions + OIDC pipeline.
+Then deploy the app to AWS Amplify Hosting by connecting your GitHub repo, following the [AWS Amplify Next.js getting-started guide](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started-next.html).
+Every push to `trunk` redeploys both the backend and frontend automatically.

-**Time:** ~90 minutes (Part G adds ~30 more)
+**Time:** ~90 minutes
 **Course repo:** https://github.com/AWSClassroom-com/kiro_on_aws

 ## Working with Kiro